caprica/vlcj-player/README.md

 This project is currently a work-in-progress.

-The core of the application is there and is usable, but there are significant features missing and a whole bunch of FIXME and questionable code.

-It is however a good example for how to build media players with vlcj, and has more time and care invested in it than most of the individual vlcj test examples.

 If you execute "mvn install" or "mvn package", you will get a distribution package that you can unpack.
 This will give you the vlcj-player application jar and all of the dependencies - you can simply execute `java -jar vlcj-player-1.0.0-SNAPSHOT.jar`